fauzan1892/codeigniter4-hmvc/README.md

 # Codeigniter4-HMVC

 This is my version of Hierarchical model–view–controller (HMVC) project starter using CodeIgniter4 framework.
-By HMVC architecture, I hope we could make scalable web application.

 ### Screenshot Example